-Recently-Issued Accounting Standards: On May 28, 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which will replace most existing revenue guidance in GAAP when it becomes effective on the first day of the fiscal year beginning after December 15, 2016.
+On May 28, 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which will replace most existing revenue guidance in GAAP when it becomes effective on the first day of the fiscal year beginning after December 15, 2016.
 Early adoption is not permitted.
+The Company is currently evaluating the effect that the adoption of ASU 2014-09 will have on its financial position, results of operations and related disclosures.

-The Company has evaluated this ASU and has determined that its adoption on April 3, 2017 is not expected to have a material impact on the Company's consolidated financial statements.
-The Company has also determined that all other ASUs issued which were in effect, or which will become effective at some future date, are not expected to have a material impact on the Company's consolidated financial statements.
+The Company has determined that all other ASU's issued which had become effective as of March 29, 2015, or which will become effective at some future date, are not expected to have a material impact on the Company's consolidated financial statements.